Elvis10ten/notes/src/nand.md

 }
 ```
 ---
-A <em>full adder</em> is designed to add three bits.
+A <mark>full adder</mark> is designed to add three bits.
 Like the half-adder, the full-adder chip outputs two bits that, taken together, represents the addition of the three input bits.

 |           |                                                            |
 | --------- | ---------------------------------------------------------- |